 Quistis opened her mouth to object but Irvine spoke first.
 "And we don't blame you for not being able to tolerate him for too long.
 He seems like the kinda guy who's always juuuuuuust 'bout to—" His fingers spread to hold an invisible sphere, and he separated his hands while imitating the sound of an explosion. "—erupt, so to speak."

 Quistis sat back in her seat.
 "Have either of you spoken to him since he's been back in Garden?" she asked.

 Selphie curled up into a ball on the floor and hugged her legs.
-Irvine answered, "Well, we've seen him around and we've seen him with you – you're usually bickering away with each other."
+Irvine answered, "We've seen'im around and we've seen'im with you – you're usually bickering away with each other."